 Places to visit in Fez- City of Morocco.

 On warm days you do not need directions to Tanneries as the smell will take you there.“The smell is free… but if you want to buy, you have to pay,” Thami says.
 It is quite captivating to stand upon the rooftops and watch the tanners using nothing but their bare feet to dye the leather.
 Leather tanneries in Morocco still follow the ancient system of treating leather.
-Hides are soaked for a few days in vessels full of cow urine, quicklime, water and salt before being picked at and dried.
+Hides are soaked for a few days in vessels full of cow urine, quicklime, water, and salt before being picked at and dried.
 Then they are sent to a different set of vessels filled with diluted pigeon excrement and water to be softened.
 With nothing but their bare feet and hands, tanners knead the skins to their desired softness.
 You are surely going to end up buying handmade Moroccan leather goods.

-The University of Al-Qarawiyyin: The Al-Qarawiyyin (al-Karaouine) Mosque and University in Fez, Morocco was founded by Fatima al-Fihri, the daughter of a wealthy Tunisian in 859 AD.
+The Al-Qarawiyyin (al-Karaouine) Mosque and University in Fez, Morocco was founded by Fatima al-Fihri, the daughter of a wealthy Tunisian in 859 AD.
 UNESCO considers it to be the oldest university in the world.
 The libraries have several extremely valuable documents dating from 780 A.D. including the Al-Muwatta of Malik written on gazelle parchment.
 Non-Muslims cannot enter, but it’s possible to peek in at the beautiful interior that includes two chandeliers that were originally church bells from Andalusia.
 Madrassa of Al-Qarawiyyin is located next to the mosque in the middle of the medina.
 This is one of the only Madrassa’s opened to non-Muslims.
 A Madrassa is a school of learning and instruction.
 This wonderful Madrassa is decorated with glazed tiles and plaster.
 It is referred to as one of the oldest functioning universities in the world.

-This palace was build in the 17th century, this palace can be appreciated only from outside.
+This palace was built in the 17th century, this palace can be appreciated only from the outside.
 But behind that door is actually the real things to see, the extensive landscapes, painted ceiling.